CodeReviewDAO/dxd_codereview/Reviews/153 - Uniswap Clone for Casper/1 - Contract Port 4 Engineers + 2 QA Engineers/README.md

 Also note, regarding 'The QSP7 issue'
-The OP has indicated that they are adding two new functions and these additions are currently in quality assurance phase at the momentt.
+The OP has indicated that they are adding two new functions and these additions are currently in quality assurance phase at the moment.

-Quantstamp will be issueing another report shortly.
+Quantstamp will be issuing another report shortly.
 This should be addressed in future reviews by future reviewers.

-The reviewer has confirmed that the uniswap contract can be deployed within the same account.
-It shoud be noted that there is a limitation with the CLI with contracts deployed different to accounts.
+The reviewer has confirmed that the Uniswap contract can be deployed within the same account.
+It should be noted that there is a limitation with the CLI with contracts deployed different to accounts.
-This seems to be due to a issue in the deployent namespace as contracts cannot easily be told thier own names.
+This seems to be due to an issue in the deployment namespace as contracts cannot easily be told their own names.
-As this is an ecosystem problem that the team understands well, it is the opinion of thie reviewer that the acceptance cirteria for a deploying a uniswap contract has been met.
+As this is an ecosystem problem that the team understands well, it is the opinion of this reviewer that the acceptance criteria for a deploying a uniswap contract has been met.
-It has been demonstracted to the reviewer that they have it working with two erc20s.
+It has been demonstrated to the reviewer that they have it working with two ERC-20s.

 # Recommendation

-Recommendation | PASS WITH NOTES
+Recommendation | PASS (Improvements Suggestions)
   ------------ | -------------